Abhilash-Ponnachan/nginxsetup/readme.md

 $ docker run --rm -d --name=my-nginx-web -v $(pwd)/content:/usr/share/nginx/html -p 8080:80 nginx
 ```

-Now if we access it (`http://localhost:8080`) from the browser, we should get a nice little page with a verse of a famous poem.
+If we access `http://localhost:8080`from the browser now, we should get a nice little page with a verse of a famous poem.

 <img src="doc/nginx-web-custom.png" alt-text="Default NGINX web page" style="border: 2px solid"/>